JoseMartinsNetto/GenericDao/README.md

 # GenericDao
-Lib For Data access object in PDO PHP
+Lib For Data Access Object in PDO PHP